Indonesia bans sex outside marriage in new criminal code | Politics

 Indonesia bans sex outside marriage in new criminal code

-Indonesia's parliament approved a new criminal code on Tuesday that bans sex outside marriage with a punishment of up to one year in jail, despite worries the laws may scare away tourists from its tropical shores and harm investment.
-The new code, which will apply to Indonesians and foreigners alike, also prohibit cohabitation between unmarried couples.
+Indonesia's parliament on Tuesday banned sex outside marriage with a punishment of up to one year in jail, despite worries the laws may scare away tourists from its shores and harm investment.
+Lawmakers approved a new criminal code which will apply to Indonesians and foreigners alike and also prohibit cohabitation between unmarried couples.
 It will also ban insulting the president or state institutions, spreading views counter to the state ideology, and staging protests without notification.

 The laws were passed with support from all political parties.
 However, the code will not come into effect for three years to allow for implementing regulations to be drafted.